apathy-codes/Hacking-Course/README.md

 Forward tracks input coming from the hooked machine

 ### Enable Bettercap for SSL strip:
 bettercap -iface eth0 -caplet hstshijack/hstshijack
+bettercap runs on a proxy on 8080, use iptables INPUT + OUTPUT instead of FORWARD.

 ### Running custom Kali Linux with this additional software:
 Terminator